-The sampling program ran from September 9th to September 25th, 2024/ C mitis was collected at 19 of the 25 Forest Health sites and H physodes was collected at 21 of the 25 Forest Health sites; past wildfires were the main reason for the absence of lichen at a site.
+The sampling program ran from September 9th to September 25th, 2024, C mitis was collected at 19 of the 25 Forest Health sites and H physodes was collected at 21 of the 25 Forest Health sites; past wildfires were the main reason for the absence of lichen at a site.
 Eight communities participated in the lichen collection.
 Ecological observations were collected at all sites visited.
-Lichen cleaning has begun.
-Once samples are cleaned, they will be dried and ground at the WBEA Centre, then will be shipped for chemical analyses.